wassemgtk/ikhsan.github.io/source/blog/2015-06-09-fastlane-on-jenkins.en.html.markdown

 ### Jenkins integration is (or should be) Easy

-[Ash Furrow](https://twitter.com/ashfurrow) wrote a [short and sweet guideline](https://github.com/KrauseFx/fastlane/blob/master/docs/Jenkins.md) on integrating Fastlane to Jenkins.
+Fastlane has a [short and sweet guideline](https://github.com/fastlane/fastlane/blob/master/fastlane/docs/Jenkins.md) on Jenkins integration.
 Once Jenkins and Fastlane is installed in your CI machine, you need to create a job that has two things: fetching the repository (using git or SVN plugin) and execute the Fastlane's script (`fastlane <your lane>`).

 ## Problem with Jenkins